 - Tape a list of all the important school phone numbers by your phone.
 Highlight any emergency numbers.

-- Have a large viewable list of student names outside your classroom door, along with your name, any other teacher’s names (like classroom aides), and the room number.
-Your kids will be very nervous on day one, and seeing their name by their classroom will ease their minds. (check with team and/or custodian on fire code rules for having paper on or near doorways.)
+- Have a large list of student names outside your classroom door, along with your name, any other teacher’s names (like classroom aides), and the room number.
+Your kids are gonna be real nervous, and seeing their name by their classroom will help.
+(Check with team and/or custodian on fire code rules for having paper on or near doorways.)

 - Have nametags ready.
 Simple labels are your best bet.
 Have a nametag for you too and any other adults in the room.